US declares Myanmar military committed 'genocide' against Rohingya | DW | 21.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Myanmar's treatment of its Rohingya Muslim population was formally determined as a genocide by Washington.
+Myanmar’s mass killing of the Rohingya Muslim population was designated as “genocide” by Washington.
 This is expected to boost international pressure on the country's military-led government.

-The United States formally declared the Myanmar military's attacks on the Rohingya population as genocide.
+The United States formally declared Myanmar's military attacks on its Rohingya population as genocide.

 The evidence shows "a clear intent behind these mass atrocities, the intent to destroy Rohingya, in whole or in part," US Secretary of State Antony Blinken said on Monday.